 - Check out Prosthetistfinder.org

 Aside from these, make sure to check their credentials and be willing to go in for a few sessions with the sole purpose of finding out if a particular prosthetist is the right one for you.
 Some of the things you need to consider with each visit is how does the prosthetist make you feel.
 Do you feel cared for?
 Do they attentively listen to you?
-Are they taking your thoughts in consideration before making a decision?
+Are they taking your thoughts into consideration before making a decision?
 Establishing a good relationship with your new prosthetist is going to take some time, but the first few meetings should give you enough material to decide whether to choose a particular prosthetist or continue looking for one.

 3. Secure your prosthetic medical records